gantech/OpenFAST/docs/source/dev/cppapi/index.rst

    :protected-members:
    :undoc-members:

-The object of :class:`~fast::fastInputs` class is expected hold a struct vector of type :class:`~fast::globTurbineDataType` and size of the number of turbines in the simulation.
+The object of :class:`~fast::fastInputs` class is expected hold a struct vector of type :class:`~fast::turbineDataType` and size of the number of turbines in the simulation.

-.. doxygenstruct:: fast::globTurbineDataType
+.. doxygenstruct:: fast::turbineDataType
    :members:
    :private-members: